-Church is not something we sit back and watch; it is something we are all part of.
-So as members of a local church we should all take responsibility for our life together as a church, hold each other to account and submit to each other.
+Church is not something we sit back and watch; it is something in which we all have a part to play.
+So as members of a local church we are all called to join in and take responsibility for our life together.
 However, we also need decision-making structures and a clear sense of where overall responsibility lies.

 Each church within the Emmanuel Bristol family has a small team of elders who, under God, oversee the life of their local church.
 Biblical leadership is servant-hearted, so while elders have authority to direct the life of a church (Hebrews 13:17), God calls elders not to lord it over others, but to care for His sheep and build them up in Christ (1 Peter 5:2-3).

 The elders don’t lead in isolation.
 Each of the Emmanuel Bristol churches has their own Leadership Team, made up of members of the church who either lead a small group or head up another key area of ministry.
 It works a bit like a church council.
 The members of the Leadership Team serve as “guardians of unity.”
 As those who are on the frontline of serving the church, their wisdom and insight is invaluable in representing the concerns of the wider church to the elders and, in turn, they have a key role in communicating the thinking and planning of the elders to the wider church.
 Our longing is that the Leadership Team would guard against any sort of gap growing between the Elders and the wider church family and that their work would mean that rather than a sense of “us” and “them” we would have a strong sense of “we.”

 Because we are a family of churches working together, representatives from each team of elders meet together to form the Steering Team.
 The Steering Team meets monthly to discuss issues that affect the whole of the Emmanuel Bristol family and to ensure that our churches are working together well by pooling resources, sharing ideas and supporting other.